Blog

 Antenna Gain

-Antenna gain is the signal power captured and is measured in dBi.
+Gain is a better measure of antenna performance than published range (often exaggerated).
+Antenna gain is the signal power captured and measured in dBi.
 It is sometimes expressed in dB, but they really mean dBi.
-Gain is a better measure of antenna performance than published range (often exaggerated).
 See Antenna Gain below.

 Reception Beam

-Most antenna are directional with a reception beam width that varies with antenna gain.
+Most antennas are directional and have reception beams.
+High gain antennas have beams 60° to 70° wide.
+Very high gain long range antennas have beams 15° to 35° wide.
 Symmetrical antennas (looks the same from the front and back), have the same reception beam and gain in the front and back.
 See Reception Beam below.

 Size